 The Role of Personal Development in Sales

-It is easy to get hyper-focused on improving business and sales skills.
-After all, that is what we are supposed to be focused on – increasing sales, right?
+It’s easy to get hyper-focused on improving business and sales skills.
+After all, that’s what we’re supposed to be focused on – increasing sales, right?
+But what about personal development?

 Many salespeople spend time developing their skills around prospecting, closing, presenting, rapport building and networking.
-If you ask what they are doing to improve their personal lives, they often respond “that has nothing to do with work”.
-But the fact is that it does.
-How you feel and the quality of your thoughts are key factors in sales success.
-They come with you to work.
+If you ask what they’re doing to improve their personal lives, they often respond: “That has nothing to do with my work.”

-It is worth it to mention and to repeat: positivity is important and will be attractive to prospects and clients alike.
-And that is why it is absolutely necessary to focus on personal development in order to show up and execute an effective sales process.
+It’s worth mentioning and repeating: Positivity is important and will be attractive to prospects and clients alike.
+And that’s why it’s absolutely necessary to focus on personal development in order to show up and execute an effective sales process.

 Three Ways to Foster Personal Development in Sales